 - Economic damages: Economic damages compensate you for your out-of-pocket costs related to your injuries relating to medical expenses, lost wages and benefits from work, and future anticipated medical care.
 The State of California does not place a cap on the amount of damages you can receive for your economic damages.

 - Noneconomic damages: Non-economic damages seek to compensate you for your emotional losses for pain and suffering, mental anguish, loss of life, wrongful death, and more.
 The State of California does not place a cap on the amount of damages you can receive for your non-economic damages.

 - Punitive damages: Punitive damages, in personal injury claims, are not often awarded.
 Instead, they are reserved for cases that involve defendants, who have exhibited a gross level of negligence toward its victims.
 The State of California does not place a cap on the amount of damages you can receive for your punitive damages.

 As you can see, there is a comprehensive opportunity to seek redress for all of your losses.
-While money does not fully restore you to your previous condition, it can help reduce the financial stress associated with an injury that you did not cause.
+While compensation for TBI does not fully restore you to your previous condition, it can help reduce the financial stress associated with an injury that you did not cause.

 The Statute of Limitations to File a Claim

 Like all US states, California places a time limit—or statute of limitations—on your ability to file a personal injury claim in court.
 This timeframe affords you ample time to understand your future prognosis and outlook without placing an undue burden on the civil justice system.

 - General personal injury: Up to two years from the date of your injury